basho/basho_docs/README.md

   - ['1.3.0', '1.3.1', '1.3.2']
 ```

-Running `bundle exec middleman build` after that should update
-`data/downloads_gen.yml`, which drives the downloads page.
+Running `bundle exec middleman build` after that should update `data/downloads_gen.yml`, which drives the downloads page.

 ## Deploying to S3

-Before deployment, you must specify an env var with Basho's S3 access/secret key.
-You also must specify the S3 bucket we're deploying to, and the cloudfront id (the CDN we must invalidate to force a publication to be found).
+Before deployment, you must specify an environment variable with Basho's S3 access/secret key.
+You also must specify the S3 bucket to which we're deploying as well as the CloudFront ID (the CDN that we must invalidate to force a publication to be found).

-In BASH, something like this in your `~/.bash_login` or `~/.bash_profile` file should do it:
+In BASH, something like this in your `~/.bash_login` or `~/.bash_profile` file should do the trick:

 ```bash
 export AWS_ACCESS_KEY_ID="XXXXX"